top of page

 A Survey of English Spelling by Edward Carney is an absolutely brilliant reference book.
 I use it all the time.
 It is a systematic review of all things spelling.
 A couple of years ago, I decided I really needed to get to grips with the multitude of questions asked by students.
 Edward Carney has helped me do just that.
 This book lays out the sound-spelling correspondences as a frequency with the historical processes that created the spellings.
 It is a deep read, but the contents pages and index are brilliant — so it is easy to find what you are looking for.
 It discusses rules, patterns, spelling errors, linking speech to writing, language variation due to accent and dialect, and so much more.
 This book has it all!
 Check it out here.

 David Crystal is my favourite linguist.
 He introduced me to all things language back when I did A-levels.
-He has a writing style that is easy on the brain but packed with useful information.
+His writing style is easy on the brain but packed with useful information.
 If you haven’t discovered David Crystal yet, you should.
 He has helped me create word stories to show my students the reasons why spelling is how it is.
 Without David Crystal, I wouldn’t have so many stories to tell.
 This book is not so much about spelling, although the subject is covered in many chapters and has a dedicated chapter — number 10 spelling rules and variations.
-Together with Stories of English 2004, these books give a simple history that discusses phonetics, language development and society in an accessible way for all.
+Together with Stories of English 2004, these books provide a simple history that discusses phonetics, language development, and society in an accessible way for all.
 Check it out here.

 Why avoiding isolated lessons is the best course of action